WilliamSchweitzer/math-adventures/README.md

  - [ ] Update modular-inerse.py to actually work

 ## Learning outcomes
- 1. Euclidean Algorithm, Extended Euclidean Algorithm, Modular Inverse
+ 1. Euclidean Algorithm, Extended Euclidean Algorithm, Modular Inverse, Congruence

 ## Notes
-** Each number to the left of the resources used, applies to the given quest listed above. ** ** Code in this repository may, and probably will be left incomplete because the learning outcomes have been accomplished. ** ** The code in this repository is in no way meant to be representative of what my code looks like "on the job". **
+**Each number to the left of the resources used, applies to the given quest listed above.**

+**Code in this repository may, and probably will be left incomplete because the learning outcomes have been accomplished.**

+**The code in this repository is in no way meant to be representative of what my code looks like "on the job".**